hongshuochen/EE599-HW1/README.md

 ## Question 7 (30 Points.
 Medium)

-Write a function ```int CalFactorial(int N)``` in [cpplib.cc](src/lib/cpplib.cc) using recursion to find the factorial of any number.
+Write a function ```double CPPLib::CalFactorial(int N)``` in [cpplib.cc](src/lib/cpplib.cc) using recursion to find the factorial of any number.
 Your function should accept positive numbers and return the factorial value.
 Further, write several tests using GTest for your function in [cpplib_test.cc](tests/cpplib_test.cc) and compute the time complexity of your implementation.

 *Definition of the factorial function*\
 In mathematics, the factorial of a positive integer n, denoted by n!, is the product of all positive integers less than or equal to n: